chriseng/nestgraph/README.md

 ```
 Open ```inc/config.php``` in a text editor and update the ```nest_user``` and ```nest_pass``` variables with your username and password for nest.com.
 Update the ```local_tz``` variable to reflect your time zone.

+As of January 2020, the nest-api library is unable to authenticate directly to the Google Nest API.
+So instead you have to copy/paste in a session credential which will be cached and used until it expires.
+At which point you have to do it again.
+Run the ```nest-api-php-workaround-login.php``` script (copied into this repo from its [original location](https://gist.github.com/gboudreau/8b8851a9c99140b6234856bbc80a2d24)), and follow the instructions.

-Run the test script to make sure that the API is able to pull your thermostat data correctly from nest.com.
+Once you've done that, run the test script to make sure that the API is able to pull your thermostat data correctly from nest.com.

 ```bash
 php test.php